-We and substantially all of our stockholders, including our existing selling stockholders, may sell additional shares of common stock in subsequent public offerings.
+We and substantially all of our stockholders, including the selling stockholders, may sell additional shares of common stock in subsequent public offerings.
 We may also issue additional shares of common stock or convertible debt securities to finance future acquisitions.
-After the consummation of this offering, we will have 1,880,000,000 shares of common stock and 20,000,000 shares of non-voting common stock authorized and shares of common stock and shares of non-voting common stock that we are selling in this offering and shares of common stock that the selling stockholders are selling in this offering, which may be resold immediately in the public market.
-All of the remaining shares, or approximately , or % of our total outstanding shares, are restricted from immediate resale under the lock-up agreements between our current stockholders, including our existing selling stockholders, and the underwriters described in "Underwriting," but may be sold into the market in the near future.
-These shares will become available for sale following the expiration of the lock-up agreements, which, without the prior consent of the representatives of the underwriters, is 180 days after the date of this prospectus, subject to compliance with the applicable requirements under Rule 144 of the Securities Act.
+After the consummation of this offering, we will have 1,880,000,000 shares of common stock and 20,000,000 shares of non-voting common stock authorized and 181,374,598 shares of common stock and 1,185 shares of non-voting common stock outstanding.
+This number includes 21,739,130 shares of common stock that the selling stockholders are selling in this offering, which may be resold immediately in the public market.
+All of the remaining shares, or approximately 159,636,653, or 88.0% of our total outstanding shares, are restricted from immediate resale under the lock-up agreements between our current stockholders, including our existing selling stockholders, and the underwriters described in "Underwriting," but may be sold into the market in the near future.
+These shares and any shares which may be issued upon exercise of outstanding options will become available for sale following the expiration of the lock-up agreements, which, without the prior consent of the representatives of the underwriters, is 180 days after the date of this prospectus, subject to compliance with the applicable requirements under Rule 144 of the Securities Act of 1933, or the Securities Act.